Damselflies, Pacific Northwest

 The nymphs eat a wide variety of aquatic insects, including mosquito larvae along with other aquatic fly larvae.

-The adult Alkali Damselflies eat a variety of small, soft bodied flying insects such as mosquitoes, flies and small moths.
+The adults eat a variety of small, soft-bodied flying insects such as mosquitoes, flies and small moths.

 The males stake out territories at choice breeding sites.
 After mating, the female alkali bluet oviposits on floating mats of decaying algae.